 * For students who earned multiple credentials in a single school year (rare), the relevant credential is the later credential only if it was a higher credential than previously earned.

-- Why are WISEdash postsecondary enrollment summaries available only in the Current Data View?
+- Why are WISEdash postsecondary enrollment summaries not considered Certified data?

 Postsecondary enrollments are based on a more dynamic set of data than for other WISEdash topics.
 Institutions of higher education submit their enrollments to NSC every 30-45 days.
-These submissions may include relatively significant updates or corrections to earlier submissions so final summaries such as those available in the Certified Data View are not reasonably practicable.
+These submissions may include relatively significant updates or corrections to earlier submissions.

 - Why might counts of high school completers and postsecondary enrollees for a selected year change over time?